tezos-checker/checker/README.md

 **Important: the creator of the burrow can set the delegation address associated with it.**

-Both tez and kit can be deposited in the burrow and, in the right conditions, the owner can mint kits from the burrow or withdraw tez.
+Tez can be deposited in the burrow and, in the right conditions, the owner can mint kits from the burrow or withdraw tez.

 The actions that can be performed on a burrow are